hasselmonians/RatCatcher/README.md

 Each analysis method has to have a batch function as a static class method or package function.
 When you specify the analysis method (in `r.analysis`), `RatCatcher` will find the right batch function.
 The function has to:

 1. Set up the MATLAB path on the cluster.
-2. Acquire the filenames and cell numbers from the .txt and .csv file generated by `batchify`.
+2. Acquire the filenames and file codes from the .txt and .csv file generated by `batchify`.
 3. Read the data from a file using the filenames as a guide.
 4. Perform the analysis.
 5. Save the data.

 The `index` is set by the job scheduler.
 If you have 10 jobs, it goes from 1-10, and is stored in the environment variable `$SGE_TASK_ID`.
 The `batchify` function sets up the call to the MATLAB batch function from inside the batch script, and so sets the `index` argument to the task ID.

-The `batchname` is the `experimenter-alphanumeric-analysis` character vector that specifies which `filenames.txt` and `cellnums.csv` files to read.

-The `location` is the full path to where on the cluster the batch function needs to look to find the `filenames.txt` and `cellnums.csv` that tell it how to access the data.

-The `outfile` is the full path to where the data should be stored.
-Usually, this is the same as the location plus something extra, like `..output-1.csv` etc. Files are automatically named by `batchify` to correspond to the identity in the `filename.txt` file _and_ the `$SGE_TASK_ID` variable.

-`test` is a flag.
-It should be `true` when running on a local machine and `false` when running on the cluster.
-The reason is because it tells the cluster to set up a new full path.
-Running the batch function with `test=false` will mess up your MATLAB path, which gets tedious to fix each time.

 A good example of a batch function can be found [here](https://github.com/hasselmonians/BandwidthEstimator/blob/master/%40BandwidthEstimator/batchFunction.m).